n4nidhinchandran/songbird/readme.md

 You would see the obvious alert icon in the toolbar...
 Clicking on the red icon will tell you that you have missing translations.

-There are lots of "messages" under the domain column because if there is no translation for certain text, it defaults to using the messages translation file which hasn't been created.
+There are lots of "messages" under the domain column because if there is no translation for certain text.

 How would you fix the translation errors?
 Using the debug toolbar is straight forward and should be self explainatory.